 Does Securities Regulation Matter?
 Mandatory Disclosure, Excess Stock Volatility and the U.S. 1934 Securities Exchange Act

-forthcoming, Journal of Law and Economics
+Journal of Law and Economics 2026

 Is Machine Learning a Necessity?
 A Regression-based Approach for Stock Return Prediction